Last updated: 27th September 2024

 BEGIN TRY SQL Statement END TRY BEGIN CATCH Error Messages, SQL Statement END CATCH

-So now, you know how important it is to handle errors.
-Unhandled errors can wreak havoc and can give sleepless nights to DBA’s and database programmer.
-Errors can also give us as an insight of a situation and so it is always advisable to log errors, if at all they ever occur during a process.
+💡 However, there is a plus point too.
+Errors, often give us an insight of a situation and so it is always advisable to log errors, if at all they ever occur during a process.

-Here's an example showing how to execute exception handling.
-We will insert a row of data in our Books table, which I have previously created.
-To insert the data we will first create a stored procedure, which will also have the Try…Catch block to handle the errors.
-We will not pass any parameters to the procedure and rather use fixed values to prove our point.
+Here's another example of exception handling.
+I want to insert some data in my Books table.
+And this time, I'll use a stored procedure to insert data.
+The procedure have Try…Catch block to handle the errors.
+We will not pass any parameters to the procedure and rather use fixed values.

 CREATE PROCEDURE Exception_Demo AS BEGIN TRY INSERT INTO dbo.Books (BookName, Category, Price, Price_Range) SELECT 'Learning OpenCV', 'Computers', 'Two Hundred', '200-500' END TRY BEGIN CATCH SELECT ERROR_MESSAGE() AS ErrorMessage; END CATCH